danielbodnar/awesome-stars/README.md

 - [kubeshop/monokle](https://github.com/kubeshop/monokle) - 🧐 Monokle Desktop empowers you to better create, understand, and deploy YAML manifests with a visual UI that also provides policy validation and cluster insights.
 - [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted Heroku PaaS alternative for Kubernetes that implements GitOps
 - [thomvaill/log4brains](https://github.com/thomvaill/log4brains) - ✍️ Log and publish your architecture decisions (ADR)
+- [flox/flox](https://github.com/flox/flox) - Developer environments you can take with you
 - [redhat-developer/odo](https://github.com/redhat-developer/odo) - odo - Developer-focused CLI for fast & iterative container-based application development on Podman and Kubernetes.
 Implementation of the open Devfile standard.
 - [cachix/devenv](https://github.com/cachix/devenv) - Fast, Declarative, Reproducible, and Composable Developer Environments
 - [basetool-io/basetool](https://github.com/basetool-io/basetool) - Open-source internal tool framework. 💪  Empower your team and collaborators to view and manage the data you already own in a nice easy-to-use protected tool.
 Basetool helps you have a better handle on